tradingkey.logo

 "We expect industrial metals to grind lower while the Hormuz Strait remains closed, as investors discount Fed rate cuts and cyclical growth expectations and continue broad de-risking across risk assets," the bank said.

-The spread between the cash LME copper contract and the three-month forward CMCU0-3 remains in a steep contango of around $79 a ton.
+Elevated LME copper stocks MCU-STOCKS of 359,275 tons, the highest in almost eight years, were also weighing on prices.
+The spread between the cash LME copper contract and the three-month forward CMCU0-3 remains in a contango of around $93 a ton.

-Still, renewed buying interest in top consumer China - where exchange copper stocks fell 5.2% last week - is "helping to limit the downside," Manthey added.
+Still, renewed buying interest in top consumer China - where exchange copper stocks fell 5.2% last week - is "helping to limit the downside", Manthey added.

-Zinc CMZN3 fell 0.5% to $3,060, lead CMPB3 lost 0.2% to $1,894, nickel CMNI3 slipped 0.7% to $16,960 and tin CMSN3 nudged up 0.1% to $43,925.
+Zinc CMZN3 fell 1.2% to $3,041, lead CMPB3 lost 0.4% to $1,892, nickel CMNI3 slipped 0.7% to $16,960, and tin CMSN3 gained 0.7% to $43,755.

 Disclaimer: The information provided on this website is for educational and informational purposes only and should not be considered financial or investment advice.